1. A Face in the Crowd, Young Vic, 2024

 Time Out says

-Elia Kazan’s cult 1957 film about a no mark drifter turned dangerously powerful demagogue by the power of media isn’t so much prescient as timeless – of course it has resonance in the age of Trump, but you can easily see parallels with Hitler, Rasputin, Reagan and countless more.
+Elia Kazan’s cult 1957 film about a no-mark drifter-turned dangerously powerful demagogue by the power of media isn’t so much prescient as timeless – of course it has resonance in the age of Trump, but you can easily see parallels with Hitler, Rasputin, Reagan and countless more.

 Adapted by US playwright Sarah Ruhl with songs by New Wave legend Elvis Costello, this musical version of ‘A Face in the Crowd’ feels like an appropriately splashy finale to Kwame Kwei-Armah’s time as artistic director of the Young Vic – this is the last show he’ll personally direct before his departure.

-I wouldn’t say it doesn’t work; but I would say that it doesn’t quite live up to its considerable potential.
+I wouldn’t say it doesn’t work; but I would say that it doesn’t live up to its considerable potential.

 That’s not the fault of its two excellent leads, Ramin Karimloo and Anoushka Lucas.
 He’s a heavyweight commercial musical theatre star, who as far as I’m aware has never set foot on the stage of a subsidised theatre before this.
-His wallet no doubt thanks him for that, but it’s a shame because he’s excellent as Larry ‘Lonesome’ Rhodes, a charming nobody whose folksy charm and empathy for regular Americans goes down a storm on first radio, then TV.
-He’s a great singer but Costello’s ‘50s style pop country songs are not vocally demanding compared to the types of quasi-operatic musical theatre roles that are Karinloo’s bread and butter - he’s here to act, and he does so very well, his Rhodes a beguiling mix of vulpine chancer, little boy lost and genuinely loveable everyman orator.
+His wallet no doubt thanks him for that, but it’s a shame because he’s excellent as Larry ‘Lonesome’ Rhodes, a charming nobody whose folksy charm and empathy for regular Americans goes down a storm first on radio, then TV.
+He’s a great singer but Costello’s ‘50s style pop country songs are not vocally demanding compared to the types of quasi-operatic musical theatre roles that are Karinloo’s bread and butter - he’s here to act, and he does so very well, his Rhodes a beguiling mix of vulpine chancer, little boy lost and loveable everyman orator.

 Star of the Young Vic’s recent ‘Oklahoma!’, Lucas initially feels stuck in the straight woman role as Marcia, the idealistic Arkansas radio producer who hits gold when she interviews a jailed Rhodes for her titular show about regular Americans.
 But as her fortunes skyrocket with his, she changes in more subtle ways – she becomes colder, angrier, more manipulative, confused and frustrated by her complicated feelings for Rhodes.
-It’s a part Lucas really grows into as the show wears on, and is an appreciably more complex part than the film Marcia, who is simply straightforwardly besotted with her subject.
+It’s a part Lucas grows into as the show wears on, and is an appreciably more complex part than the film Marcia, who is simply straightforwardly besotted with her subject.

 It’s a show of two halves.
 The first details Rhodes’s rise, and it’s entertaining but somewhat ponderous.
 Although Ruhl’s script largely mirrors the film, it leaves out details that foreshadow the path Rhodes will take – going into the interval it feels like the worst he’ll do is disappoint his fans with a bit of light philandering.

-There’s therefore something whiplash inducing about the much darker second half where Rhodes is now expressing borderline fascistic views as his fan base grows larger and he hitched his wagon to (presumably Republican) presidential candidate Senator Worthington Fuller.
+There’s therefore something whiplash inducing about the much darker second half where Rhodes is now expressing borderline fascistic views as his fan base grows larger and he hitches his wagon to (presumably Republican) presidential candidate Senator Worthington Fuller.

 Details